huggingface/blog/agents.md

 For more general context about agents, you could read [this excellent blog post](https://lilianweng.github.io/posts/2023-06-23-agent/) by Lilian Weng or [our earlier blog post](https://huggingface.co/blog/open-source-llms-as-agents) about building agents with LangChain.

+To take a deeper dive in our package, go take a look at the [agents documentation](https://huggingface.co/docs/transformers/en/transformers_agents).

 ## Example use cases